 - We keep a 3 hour time gap between the end of one shoot, and the start of the next

-- There is a hand sanitiser dispenser on the left, just as you enter the studio.
+- There is a hand sanitiser dispenser on the right, just as you enter the studio.
 Please use it frequently.

 - Please bring your own cup for drinks.